connext/documentation/docs/developers/guides/chain-abstraction.md

 ## SDK Integration

-The Connext SDK makes the process of creating the data for the swap very simple.
+The Connext Chain Abstraction SDK makes the process of creating the data for the swap very simple.

 ### Installation